 App icons and branding

-brand command at a glancepurgetss brand generates launcher icons, adaptive icons, iOS 18+ Dark/Tinted variants, marketplace artwork, and optional notification/splash icons from a single SVG or PNG logo.
+brand command at a glancepurgetss brand generates launcher icons, adaptive icons, iOS 18+ Dark/Tinted variants, marketplace artwork, and optional notification/splash icons from one main SVG or PNG logo, with optional Android-specific overrides when you need them.

 Works on Alloy and Classic projects.
-The layout is auto-detected.
+The layout is detected automatically.

-This guide covers setting up purgetss/brand/, tuning the defaults for your logo, handling dark mode on iOS 18+ and Android 13+, and the issues that tend to show up when you rebuild.
+This guide covers the brand workflow: setting up purgetss/brand/, tuning padding for your logo, handling dark mode on iOS 18+ and Android 13+, and fixing common rebuild issues.

 For a terse reference of every flag, see the brand command reference.